Fikoko/Optivar/README.md

 For simplicity, it is translated to natural language as:

-"make functional translation f of variables/arguments x1, x2 , x3 ... as equivalent of the output y1"
+"make functional translation f of inputs (variables/arguments) x1, x2 , x3 ... as equivalent of the output (variable/argument) y1"

 ## Getting Started